openforcefield/openff-evaluator/docs/backends/daskkubernetesbackend.rst

 executed on GPU workers, and those that can only be executed on CPU workers.
 Simulation protocols such as |openmm_simulation| are executed on GPUs, whereas tasks such as packing boxes are executed on CPUs.
 Splitting tasks this way will increase the GPU utilization of GPU workers.

+The resources specified are 'GPU' (set to 0.5 per protocol to encourage multiple protocols to run on the same worker), and 'notGPU' (set to 1 per protocol).
+Workers are run with either the 'GPU' or 'notGPU' resource, and tasks are allocated to workers based on the resources they require.

 Setting ``annotate_resources=False`` will allow tasks to be executed on any worker.